Elasticity bounds from Effective Field Theory: Discussion

-which indeed preserve scale invariance and imply $T^\mu_\mu=0$.
-Let us mention here that the particular form \eqref{confpot} also forces the bulk modulus to be directly proportional to the energy density $K=3/4\,\rho$, as observed in earlier holographic models \cite{Baggioli:2018bfa}.
-It further implies the universal scaling properties $0\leq 2A\leq 3/2$ and $2B=3$, which are in good agreement with what is observed in the holographic realizations of critical materials \cite{holversion}.
-Let us emphasize that the notion of a {\it conformal solid}, understood just as an EFT with Lagrangian \eqref{confpot}, should be distinguished from a system whose low energy dynamics is controlled by a strongly coupled infrared fixed point.
-In that case, the standard EFT methods are not applicable.
-A study of the nonlinear elasticity for that case using holographic techniques will be the subject of a separate work \cite{holversion}.
+An interesting case is represented by the {\it conformal solids} limit, realized by potentials of the form $V(X,Z)\,=\,X^{3/2}\,{F}\left(X/Z^{1/2}\right)$, which preserve scale invariance and imply $T^\mu_\mu=0$ \cite{Esposito:2017qpj} (see also \cite{Alberte:2017cch,Baggioli:2018bfa}).
+In this case, the bulk modulus is directly proportional to the energy density $K=3/4\,\rho$, as observed in earlier holographic models \cite{Baggioli:2018bfa}.
+Concerning the strain exponents, scale invariance fixes $\nu_{\text{bulk}}=3$ and bounds $\nu_{\text{shear}}\leq 3/2$.
+Let us emphasize, however, that the notion of a {\it conformal solid}, understood as an EFT with a Lagrangian of the above form, should be distinguished from a system whose low energy dynamics is controlled by a strongly coupled infrared fixed point.
+In that case, the standard EFT methods are not granted to apply.
+A study of the nonlinear elasticity for that case using holographic techniques is deferred to a separate work \cite{holversion}.